kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module9-controllerha.md

    >**Note:** The IP addresses used for the redundancy management IP and peer redundancy management IP should be configured in the same subnet as the management interface of the Cisco Catalyst 9800 Series Wireless Controller.
 Ensure that these IP addresses are unused IP addresses within the subnet range.
    >
-   >Cisco DNA Center only pushes the management IP address of the Cisco Catalyst 9800 Series Wireless Controller to the Cisco ISE network access device list.
+   >Catalyst Center only pushes the management IP address of the Cisco Catalyst 9800 Series Wireless Controller to the Cisco ISE network access device list.
 Whereas the standby controller uses the redundancy management IP address to initiate AAA requests.
 So, you must add the redundancy management IP addresses to the AAA servers for a seamless client authentication and standby monitoring.

 9. In the **Netmask** field, enter the netmask address.